idiap/bob/doc/BobInstallation.rst

 This is a recipe for compiling bob under your Mac OSX using Snow Leopard (10.6) or Lion (10.7).
 It should be possible, but remains untested, to execute similar steps under OSX Leopard (10.5.X).
-We would like to hear if you have a success story or problems `submit a new bug report`_.
+We would like to hear from you!
+If you have a success story or problems `submit a new bug report`_.

 This recipe assumes you have already gone through the standard, well-documented, `MacPorts installation instructions`_ and has a prompt just in